babashka/babashka/README.md

 fast startup time is preferred, in the same space where you would use bash.

-Where it can, babashka calls the regular implementation of Clojure on the JVM and proxies common JVM packages like `System`, so writing code in it should be familiar if you're already using Clojure on the JVM.
+Where it can, babashka calls the regular implementation of Clojure on the JVM and proxies common Java packages like `System` and `File`, so writing code in it should be familiar if you're already using Clojure on the JVM.

 ## Status